Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: Reward Models: Categorization and Evaluation

+In addition, robustness and bias diagnostics have become increasingly important for assessing whether RMs are sensitive to superficial perturbations, minor factual or reasoning errors, and undesirable stylistic or positional biases.
+RM-Bench~\citep{liu2024rmbench} complements RewardBench by evaluating RM sensitivity to minor errors and stylistic biases. reWordBench~\citep{wu2025rewordbench} systematically transforms reward model inputs in meaning- or ranking-preserving ways to test whether RMs remain robust under paraphrases and other input perturbations.

-\textbf{PRMs.} Shifting from outcome-based to process-based rewards, distinct benchmarks have been established to evaluate text-only PRMs, which emphasize the correctness of intermediate reasoning steps.
-ProcessBench~\cite{zheng2024processbench} tasks models with identifying the first erroneous step in math solutions produced by various LLMs.
-PRMBench~\cite{song2025prmbench} includes fine-grained types of errors to assess models' ability to locate stepwise faults.
-UniversalBench~\cite{tan2025aurora} includes long CoT output from diverse policy distributions, requiring predictions over entire reasoning trajectories rather than just the first error.
-For LLM-as-a-judge, JETTS~\cite{zhou2025jetts} focuses on test-time tasks, including response reranking, step-level beam search, and critique-based response refinement.
-Similarly, MR-GSM8K~\cite{zeng2024mrgsm8k} and MR-Ben~\cite{zeng2024mrben} evaluate LLM-as-a-judge’s capabilities to both detect and explain outcome and stepwise reasoning errors.
+\textbf{Text-only PRMs.} Shifting from outcome-based to process-based rewards, text-only PRM benchmarks emphasize the correctness of intermediate reasoning steps and the ability to diagnose errors throughout a solution trajectory.
+A central evaluation focus is step-level error localization, where models are required to identify incorrect intermediate steps rather than merely judge the final answer.
+ProcessBench~\citep{zheng2024processbench} tasks models with identifying the first erroneous step in math solutions produced by various LLMs.
+PRMBench~\citep{song2025prmbench} includes fine-grained types of errors to assess models' ability to locate stepwise faults.
+MR-GSM8K~\citep{zeng2024mrgsm8k} evaluates LLM-as-a-judge's capability to detect and explain reasoning errors in GSM8K-style mathematical solutions.
+MR-Ben~\citep{zeng2024mrben} extends meta-reasoning evaluation across multiple domains, requiring models to locate, analyze, and explain errors in automatically generated reasoning steps.